-In the lung sounds project we are building a database with lung sound recordings of 3000 persons (6 samples per person).
-The recordings are done as part og Tromsøundersøkelsen 7, which is an Epidemiological study that was started in 1974.
+In the lung sounds project we are building a database with more than 18.000 lung sound recordings.
+The recordings are done as part of Tromsøundersøkelsen 7, which is an Epidemiological study that was started in 1974.
 The database will be used to provide educational and analysis services for lung sounds.
 Our contributions are methods for automated classification and similarity search for the sounds.
 This project is done in collaboration with Hasse Melbye at the Department of Community Medicine, University of Tromsø.
 The results from this project are further developed by our Medsensio AS startup.

-Kodeklubben Tromsø is an after school club for kids and youth who want to learn about computer programming.
-Together with volunteers from local tech companies and students from our department, members of our lab organize the activies.
+Kodeklubben Tromsø is an after-school club for kids and youth who want to learn about computer programming.
+Together with volunteers from local tech companies and students from our department, members of our lab organize the activities.
 Each semester we run a 10-week program with two-hour classes each week.
 In the spring of 2016 we have over 130 kids from ages 7 to 17 attending the club.